Restream/reindexer/readme.md

 to export the information externally.
 For example, as a minimum, you will need to configure OpenTelemetry SDK exporter to expose the generated spans externally (see the `Getting Started` guide for more information).

-## Integration with other program languages
+## Integration with other programming languages

-A list of connectors for work with Reindexer via other program languages (TBC later):
+A list of connectors for working with Reindexer via other programming languages:

 ### Pyreindexer for Python